 - have a family history of substance abuse

-- develop a serious illness or injury that requires Dilaudid pain treatment
+- have a serious illness or injury that requires pain treatment

 - trouble urinating

-Take notice of these long-term Dilaudid side effects as they may signal a chemical dependency that requires professional treatment.
+These and other serious long-term side effects may indicate a chemical dependency that requires professional treatment.

 - anti-anxiety medications

 If you need a prescription like Dilaudid for pain management, it is always wise to speak with your doctor about any medications you currently take prior to starting a new one.